BLE-LTER/ble-metadata-template/data_submission_instructions.md

 > _**Leave No Cells Behind:** Never, ever, leave data blank._

-Always use (a) code(s) to denote missing values in data, instead of leaving them blank.
+Always use code(s) to denote missing values in data, instead of leaving them blank.
 In the template, for each column in your data that has missing data, specify at least one missing code; you may skip columns without any.
 Make sure all codes entered in the template are present in appropriate places in data, i.e. don't say "not applicable" but have "NA" values in the spreadsheet.
 Code-definition pairs are specific to each attribute, so repeat if you reuse codes in different attributes.

 _Why use multiple missing value codes_: The correct interpretation for missing values is scientifically important.
 For the same variable, data missing because "equipment malfunctioned" is very different from data missing due to the observation being "under detection limit."
 We recommend keeping good field notes and not hesitating to use multiple codes to denote different underlying causes of missing data.
 See below for some possible causes of missing data, but enter your own as you see fit.
 For the following examples, suppose we are recording a set of traits on individual plants at the end of the growing season, including maximum fruit size.